 6. Take A Dip with The Sea Anemones at Animal Flower Cave

-Head North as far as you can and you will discover the Parish of St Lucy, home of the Animal Flower Cave.
+Head North as far as you can, and you will discover the Parish of St Lucy, home of the Animal Flower Cave.
 There are deep pools you can take a dip in – some of which contain sea anemones (hence the name “animal flower cave”).

 The cave walls are made up of fascinating formations, shaded brown and green due to corrosion.
-Look carefully and you will see a turtle and lizard chilling on the rock face.
-Take a sneak peek out of one of the several gaps to get a breath-taking view over the sea.
+Look carefully, and you will see a turtle and lizard chilling on the rock face.
+Take a sneak peek out of one of the several gaps to get a breathtaking view over the sea.

 Exploring can be thirsty work, so take time out to visit the clifftop bar for a refreshing beverage.
 Hungry?
-This place serves tasty local fare too – tuck in!
+This place serves tasty local fare, too – tuck in!

 7. See the Enormous Baobab Tree

-There are some very obvious things to do in Barbados, such as swim or sunbathe, but how about something a little more offbeat?
+There are some very obvious things to do in Barbados, such as swim or sunbathing, but how about something a little more offbeat?
 Make your way to Queens Park in Bridgetown and marvel at the enormous Baobab Tree.